🧬

 Unique facts and fascinating details

-• The breed is often called the 'Viking Dog' due to its ancient Scandinavian heritage.
+• The breed is often referred to as the 'Viking Dog' due to its historical association with Scandinavian settlers.

-• Despite their short legs, they are incredibly agile and excel in dog sports.
+• Despite their short legs, they are incredibly agile and capable of performing complex tasks in agility and rally.

 Frequently Asked Questions